Fine art digital print on archival paper

 20 x 16 in (50.8 x 40.6 cm)

 This print is part of Younes' Shame series.
-The Arabic script on this print—aïdari—translates to someone who lacks shame.
-The sculpture imaged in this print is The Rape of Proserpina by Bernini (1621-22).
+The Arabic script on this print—fadiha—translates to disgrace.
+The sculpture imaged in this print is Hercules and Cacus by Baccio Bandinelli (1525-34).

 By implying disgrace, voyeurism, indiscretion, and guilt, Younes explores how contemporary media plays a major part in promoting conflicting information surrounding Arabic culture and how this misinformation lacks self-reflection and insight into Western culture.
 This series is a way to denounce the duplicity lying beneath both freedom of expression in the West and the socio-cultural ethics of the East, and historic censorship in the West while that of the East is condemned.